What to Expect Upon Arrival

 Socks are still required for all children & adults in the play area

-A deep clean will be completed after every play session
+A deep clean, including all toys and equipment sanitized, will be completed after every play session

 We have always had a "mouthed toy" bin in the kitchen area and baby room for caregivers to drop in any toys that were in a child's mouth - but now it is more important than ever to please put into the bin ANY toy that your child put in their mouth or that you wouldn't want another child to play with until it was cleaned.